 Professor Pinkney has completed the Bond Solon Expert Witness training and he holds the Cardiff University Bond Solon (CUBS) certificate.
 Professor Pinkney undertakes the preparation of medicolegal reports relating to medical problems associated with diabetes, obesity, endocrinology (hormones and metabolism), and acute general medicine, in which fields he has many years of clinical experience and a wealth of expertise on all aspects of clinical management and the long term consequences of diseases.

-Specific areas of interest and expertise in the field of obesity include causes of weight gain, medical effects of weight gain, weight loss treatments including bariatric surgery, medical side effects and complications of bariatric surgery, and the impact of weight of obesity and its treatment on long term health and mortality.
+Specific areas of interest and expertise in the field of obesity include causes of weight gain, medical effects of weight gain, weight loss treatments including bariatric surgery, medical side effects and complications of bariatric surgery, and the impact of obesity and its treatment on long term health and mortality.

 Specific areas of interest in endocrinology include diseases of the thyroid, adrenal and pituitary glands, calcium and vitamin-D metabolism and reproductive endocrinology.